-Counter Gate Control Input (refer to the chapter 3 Connector Pin Assignment) acts as an input that validate or invalidate the input of an external clock for the counter.
-This function enables the control of an external clock input for the counter.
-The external clock for the counter is effective when input is "High", and invalid when input is "Low".
-If unconnected, it is a pull-up in the board (card) and remains "High".
-Therefore the external clock for the counter is effective when the counter gate control input is not connected.
+The counter gate control input (see Connector Pin Assignment in Chapter3) enables or disables the external clock input to the counter.
+You can use this function to control the external clock input to the counter.
+The external clock input to the counter is enabled when the input is "High" and disabled when the input is "Low".
+As the pin has an internal pull-up on the board (or card), the default if not connected is "High".
+As a result, the external clock for the counter is enabled if this pin is not connected.